Spark interest in what you do.

 This is one situation where it helps to have an "elevator pitch."
 This is a short, pre-prepared speech that explains what your organization does, clearly and succinctly.

-Some people think that elevator pitches are only useful for salespeople who need to pitch their products and services.
-But you can also use an elevator pitch in other situations.
+Some people think that this kind of thing is only useful for salespeople who need to pitch their products and services.
+But you can also use them in other situations.

 For example, you can use one to introduce your organization to potential clients or customers.
 You could use them in your organization to sell a new idea to your CEO, or to tell people about the change initiative that you're leading.
 You can even craft one to tell people what you do for a living.

-It can take some time to get an elevator pitch right.
+It can take some time to get your pitch right.
 You'll likely go through several versions before finding one that is compelling, and that sounds natural in conversation.

 Follow these steps to create a great pitch, but bear in mind that you'll need to vary your approach depending on what your pitch is about.